Hydrospheredata/hydro-serving/docs/src/main/tut/runtime.md

 └── runtime.py
 ```

-Now we can build our image and publish it to the Docker Hub.
+To let ML Lambda see your runtimes, you have to publish it to the Docker Hub or your private Docker Registry.
+Here for simplicity we will publish it to the Docker Hub.

 ```sh
 $ docker build -t {username}/python-runtime-example:3.6.5
 $ docker push {username}/python-runtime-example:3.6.5